 - the amount of the income: the most generous the potential income, the more you'll pay for the insurance.

 What level of benefit should I choose?

 It might be tempting to take out a policy that provides your family with a lavish income following your death, but the premiums on such a policy would be steep.
-You might not be able to keep up with them, leading to the cancellation of the policy.
-It's sensible to carefully consider the essential monthly expenses your family would face after your death and obtain enough insurance to cover those.
+Consider the essential monthly expenses your family would face after your death and get enough insurance to cover those.
 You might decide to match the level of your family income benefit with your monthly take-home salary.

-A family income benefit policy is similar to a decreasing term life insurance policy in that the total you'll receive decreases as the years go past.
+Family income benefit insurance is similar to a decreasing term life insurance policy in that the total you'll receive decreases as the years go past.
 This isn't the policy you want to choose if you want to ensure the highest level of coverage.

-Like other term life insurance products, these policies also expire.
+Like other term life insurance products, family income benefit also expires.
 If you want to ensure your family receives a payout no matter when you die, possibly to cover funeral expenses or if you have lifetime caring obligations, you might want to explore a whole of life policy, also known as assurance.
 These policies will deliver a fixed payment no matter when you die - next year after paying just a few months of premiums or after decades of diligent payments.

-A family income benefit will not be suitable if the primary expense your surviving dependents would face would be payments on a large debt, including a mortgage.
+Family income benefit might not be suitable if the primary expense your surviving dependents would face would be payments on a large debt, including a mortgage.
 While a family income benefit could allow your family to continue making mortgage payments, it would be cheaper in the long run for them to receive a lump sum with which to pay off any outstanding balance in the loan, rather than accruing years of interest on it.

 In that case, you may also want to obtain a decreasing term life insurance policy linked to the mortgage.
 In fact, some lenders will require you to obtain one on joint mortgages, as a condition of the loan.